 He forced certainty into his voice.
 "We can make this work."

 He wasn't sure she bought it.
 But she went back to kissing him, and soon they were making love again.

 He tried to repair the damage the years had done, making love and holding her, enjoying just talking to her, until it was time for her to go.

 Kirk felt as if he was finally awake.
 V'ger was gone, taking Will and the Ilia probe with it.
-Or they were all one--he wasn't quite sure; he just knew whatever he had seen out there had been awe inspiring and terrifying, and he'd felt more alive than in the last few years sitting at a desk.
+Or they were all one—he wasn't quite sure; he just knew whatever he'd seen out there had been awe inspiring and terrifying, and he'd felt more alive than in the last few years sitting at a desk.

 He'd saved them.
 Or Will Decker had saved them and he'd just thrust Will into V'ger's way.
 It didn't matter anymore.
 Not when he was sitting in the chair, in his chair, on his ship, with new orders and his crew all around him.

 And Chris.
 Chris on the ship, too.
 He was suddenly terrifically glad he'd demoted her.
 She didn't work for him; she worked for McCoy.
 She was a member of his crew, but he could live with that.
 Finally, he could live with that, because he wasn't ready to live without her, not now, now when they'd survived V'ger and they were together again.